What is National Service and how would it work as Sunak announces mandatory scheme

 Rishi Sunak has announced that 18-year-olds would be made to do national service if the Tories win the general election.

-Below we look at what we know about the plans so far.
+Here’s a look at what we know about the plans so far:

 How would Rishi Sunak’s National Service scheme work?